brandongallagher1999/1337x-Bot/README.md

 # Commands

 ```
-// To find a torrent
+// Search for a list of Torrents
 .torrent <query>

-// For a list of commands
+// Display all available commands
 .help

-// To invite the Bot elsewhere
-.invite

-// Get the GitHub link to the project
+// Get the GitHub link to this project
 .github
 ```